polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

 	type WeightInfo = weights::runtime_common_paras_registrar::WeightInfo<Runtime>;
 }
 ```

-Each relay chain allows its identifiers by incrementing the identifier starting at `2000` for all chains that are not [common good parachains](https://wiki.polkadot.network/docs/learn-system-chains){target=\_blank}.
+Each relay chain allows its identifiers by incrementing the identifier starting at `2000` for all chains that aren't [common good parachains](https://wiki.polkadot.network/docs/learn-system-chains){target=\_blank}.
 Common good chains use a different method to allocate slot identifiers.

 To reserve a parachain identifier, follow these steps: